Amid the roar of nationalism, a few antiwar voices in China emerge over Ukraine crisis

 “Regardless of Russia’s thousands of excuses, the use of force to invade a sovereign country is a violation of the norms of international relations,” he said.

-The letter he signed concludes, “peace begins with the desire in one’s heart.
+The letter he signed concludes, “Peace begins with the desire in one’s heart.
 We oppose unjust war.”

 Censors appear worried about pro-peace views, as well.
 Posts about antiwar protests in Russia have disappeared from WeChat, and videos originally published on the news aggregator Toutiao appear to have been removed.